jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 Much could be said about pros/cons of each of these Linux version (see Sources below) but I came to Xubuntu as the best choice for me.

+## Remote Access / Screen Sharing
+I want to set up the Chromebook's environment to support the lightweight GUI of Xubuntu, that being the [Xfce Desktop Environment][12].
+You may also want to setup the Chromebook with [Virtual Network Computing (VNC)][21].
+With VNC, you can remote desktop into Linux so I can take full advantage of the desktop GUI menu system.
+There are in fact [many remote desktop software packages][32] available to choose from, but only small number seem to have any following in the Linux world, and VNC is the de-facto remote desktop protocol for Linux.

+VNC has two major compoents:

+* **VNC Server (aka Remote Server / Remote Host)** - The remote host is the computer you're connecting too.
+You must configure it to allow connection requests.
+These configurations include screen-sharing permissions, internal firewall rules, and possibly external firewall rules and port forwarding.
+The VNC Server will be installed on the Chromebook which is booting Xubuntu.
+It is this machine that we want to remotely log into via a VNC graphical session running in a window on the Local Client.
+* **VNC Viewer (aka Local Client / Local Host)** - The local host is the computer you're using when you want to reach out and connect to a remote host.
+It must have an application to make and manage the request.
+The VNC Viewer will be installed on my Linux desktop which is booting Ubuntu.
+It is this machine that we want to view the Remote Server VNC graphical session.

+## Multiple VNC Servers and Clients
+I found that setting up a VNC server on Linux can be very tedious and time-consuming.
+Ubuntu has created some utilities to make it easier but it is specifically for the Ubuntu platform.
+After some experimentation, I have a preference for [X11vnc][BB] and but operates differently than most VNC servers.
+It it captures the X Window session on the remote by continuously polling the X server's frame buffer for changes.
+This approach  allows the user to control the remote X11 desktop (any ...
+KDE, GNOME, Xfce, etc.) as if the user were sitting in front of it.

+The tools I recommend for VNC service on Linux are:

+* **X11vnc**: Is a VNC Server that “publishes” an existing physical X display over VNC, allowing remote clients to connect with it using a VNC viewer.
+That is, they can see the actual running desktop windows, as if they were in front of the server.
+* **noVNC**: Is a VNC Viewer that can give you maximum flexibility. [noVNC][AA] is an open Source VNC client using HTML5 (WebSockets, Canvas), that runs well in any modern browser, including mobile browsers (iOS and Android).

+If you intend to install VNC for remote access / screen sharing, see the companion file `install-vnc-on-linux-for-remote-access-and-screen-sharing.md`.

 Sources:

 * [The 8 Best Linux Distros for Chromebooks](https://www.makeuseof.com/best-linux-distros-for-chromebooks/)